holium/realm/README.md

 In the debug build you can bypass the invite code and email with `~admins-admins-admins` and `admin@admin.com`.

-`~hostyv` hosts several of the desks needed for Realm.
+`~hostyv` hosts several of the desks needed for Realm, you may have to manually install them for now.

 ## Dev setup